 How to Avoid the Pitfalls of Mission Statements

-According to some experts, many companies have mission statements that are too vague, unrealistic, or are just a meaningless string of business jargon.
-So here are some tips on how to avoid the common pitfalls of mission statements.
+According to some experts, many companies have mission statements that are too vague, unrealistic, or contain too much business jargon.

 Be Accurate